Red Hat Enterprise Release Linux 9.6

-Following the new RHEL 10 branch, Red Hat has published the release of the Red Hat Enterprise Linux 9.6 distribution.
-Ready-made installation images are available for registered users of the Red Hat Customer Portal (to evaluate the functionality, you can also use the CentOS Stream 9 iso images and free RHEL builds for developers).
-The release is formed for the x86_64, s390x (IBM System z), ppc64le and Aarch64 (ARM64) architectures.
-In accordance with the 10-year support cycle of the distribution, RHEL 9 will be supported until 2032.
+Following the new RHEL 10 branch, Red Hat has released the Red Hat Enterprise distribution.
+Linux 9.6.
+Ready-made installation images are available for registered users of the Red Hat Customer Portal (ISO images can also be used to evaluate functionality) CentOS Stream 9 and free RHEL developer builds).
+The release is designed for the x86_64, s390x (IBM System z), ppc64le, and Aarch64 (ARM64) architectures.
+In accordance with the distribution's 10-year support cycle, RHEL 9 will be supported until 2032.

-The source code of RHEL 9.6 rpm packages is provided to the company's customers only through a closed section of the site, which has a user agreement (EULA) prohibiting the redistribution of data, which does not allow using these packages to create derivative distributions.
-The source code remains available in the CentOS Stream repository, but it is not fully synchronized with RHEL and the versions of the packages in it do not always match the packages from RHEL.
-Rocky Linux, Oracle and SUSE reproduce the source code of the rpm packages of RHEL releases as part of the OpenELA project.
+The source code for RHEL 9.6 RPM packages is provided to the company's customers only through a closed section of the website, which is subject to a user agreement (EULA) prohibiting data redistribution, preventing the use of these packages for creating derivative distributions.
+The source code remains available in the repository.
+CentOS Stream, but it is not fully synchronized with RHEL and its package versions do not always match those of RHEL.
+Rocky Linux, Oracle and SUSE reproduce the source code of RHEL release rpm packages as part of the OpenELA project.

 Key changes in RHEL 9.6: